teknowledgist/TeknowTools/AutoReboot/Readme.md

 #### Logs

 - The log file is in xml format.
 It tracks information in nodes:
-    - &lt;RebootReason&gt; = Which of the 4 possible pending reboot triggers were found
+    - &lt;RebootReason&gt; = Which of the 4 possible pending reboot triggers were found.
+    - &lt;TriggerPoint&gt; = The datetime the script recognized the pending reboot.
     - &lt;Acknowledgements&gt; = A collection of &lt;Stamp&gt; subnodes, each of which is a time-stamp for when the user clicked a button in a notice window.
         - The earliest acknowledgement &lt;Stamp&gt; has a "Mark = 0" attribute.
     - &lt;Shutdown&gt; = Whether a user ticked the "Shutdown instead of reboot" checkbox.